 Membership ensures remaining at the forefront of global developments and best practice in governance.
-Membership, and therefore possessing the qualification as a Chartered Secretary and or a Chartered Governance Professional, involves a career-long relationship with both Governance NZ, and the International parent body, the Chartered Governance Institute (formerly ICSA).
+Membership, and therefore possessing the qualification as a Chartered Secretary, Chartered Governance Professional or an Affiliated member, involves a career-long relationship with both Governance NZ, and the international parent body, the Chartered Governance Institute (formerly ICSA).